List of My Hero Academia characters: Other villains

 A former hero who worked as an assassin for the Public Safety Commission, killing both villains and corrupt heroes.
 Her Quirk Rifle (小銃/ライフル, Shōjū/Raifuru) grants her the ability to transform her right forearm into a rifle at will.
 She uses her hair to create ammunition.
 Kaina is a serious and disciplined woman, who does not hesitate to hurt people to fulfill her mission.
 She can be very casual and rather fearless, showing no visible fear upon meeting All For One and even addressing him in a familiar way.
 Disillusioned with the hero society, she attacks the Public Safety president, causing her to be sent to Tartarus.
 During the Tartarus Break-in, she escaped, helping Kai Chisaki in the process.
 She then was sent by All for One to capture Izuku Midoriya, receiving an Air Walk Quirk as payment.
 Kaina was defeated by Izuku.
 All For One triggered a Quirk-infused bomb for her failure, which exploded her, but she managed to survive.
 Albeit still recovering from her injuries, a reformed Kaina rejoins the heroes' side during the Final War.
-In the epilogue, Kaina decides to stay in Tartarus for a shorter while despite being offered a pardon from Hawks, since she still haven't regained her trust in the hero society, but still puts her faith in Izuku since she believes he would show the best in the hero society.
+In the epilogue, Kaina decides to stay in Tartarus for a shorter while despite being offered a pardon from Hawks, since she still has not regained her trust in the hero society, but still puts her faith in Izuku since she believes he would show the best in the hero society.